vanta9001/atlas-copy/README.md

-# CodeForge - Free Cloud IDE Platform
+# Atlas - Free Cloud IDE Platform

 A comprehensive cloud-based Integrated Development Environment that rivals Replit and GitHub Codespaces, built with React, Express, and modern web technologies.